ragnarouk/Arkitekto/pages/about.md

 ### Arkidz

 We are a group of architecture students who created this curated digital gallery to showcase the works of the Philippines’ National Artists in Architecture.
 As students, we’ve come to realize that some of these important structures are already being altered or even demolished.
 Because of this, we wanted to create a space where their works can still be seen, studied, and appreciated.
 This gallery is our way of helping preserve their legacy through digital documentation.

+This database was created by:
+* Brillantes, Ragnarouk Aliel A.
+* Bermal, Kentle P. Lachica
+* Prince William
+* Tavares, Kirstein Cyrel

+in partial fulfillment of the requirements for ART003: Arts Appreciation (2nd Semester, AY 2025–2026) under the guidance of Prof. Adrian Mendizabal.

+Re: This Item is protected by copyright and/or related rights.
+You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.
+For other uses you need to obtain permission from the rights-holder(s).